-This guide will help you sort through some of the questions you will need to answer and will serve as a starting point to making your trip memorable.
+This guide will help you sort through some of the questions you will need to answer and will serve as a starting point for making your trip memorable.
 Here are some of the areas you will need to consider:

 Planning a trip to Walt Disney World will require a little time.
-Walt Disney World is big — 40 square miles big.
-That’s about the size of San Francisco, or twice the size of Manhattan.
+Walt Disney World is big — almost 40 square miles big.
+That’s about the size of San Francisco or twice the size of Manhattan.
 There are over 70,000 cast members (the Disney word for employees) working at Walt Disney World.
-There are over 25 resort hotels, and over 100 restaurants.
+There are over 25 resort hotels and over 100 restaurants.
 All of these facts aren’t meant to scare off visitors, but rather show the size and variety available at Walt Disney World.

 Know that planning a trip to a place of this size, especially a first trip, will require some decisions.
 You won’t do or so it all of this first trip.
-And since Disney parks are always evolving, there will always be something new to do or so on every trip.
+And since Disney parks are always evolving, there will always be something new to do on every trip.
 Plan this trip, your first, to see the highlights.
 See what interests you.
 Get a taste for the location.
-Know that you can always go back — and each year many, many repeat visitors do just that!
+Know that you can always go back — and each year, many, many repeat visitors do just that!

 When to Go